duffney/duffney.io/content/posts/living-at-work-must-die.md

 ---

 Each week, I write an email sharing what I've learned.
-Takes two minutes to read and leaves you thinking all day.

 It’s not about your time.
 It’s about your attention.

+Level-up Your Learning

 Join 700+ subscribers and enter your email below.